Let's examine the following example:

 Main() method has another declared method

 Result().
-This nested method is called local function and is an innovation in C# 7.
+This nested method is called local function.

 Local functions can be declared inside every other method.
 When the C# compiler compiles such functions, they are turned into private methods.
 Because you will learn about the difference between

 private methods later, we can now say that

 private can be used only in the class, in which they have been declared.
 The programs that we write at this level are using only one class, therefore we can say that we can use nested methods without any concerns.

 With time and practice you will see that when you are writing code, you often need methods that you only need once, or the method you need gets very long.
 We said earlier that when a method contains too many lines of code it becomes hard to read and maintain.

 This is where local functions come in handy – they help us declare a new method in another one we already have, and it will be used only once.
 This helps making our code better ordered and easier to read, which helps for faster correction if there is an error in the code and limits the possibility for mistakes when making changes in the program logic.

 Let's look again at the previuously mentioned example:

 Result() method is a local function, because it is nested in the

 Result() method can only be used in the